zl-cs/zl-cs.github.io/_pages/about.md

 I am a lecturer at the School of Computer Science and Technology, Donghua University, Shanghai, China.
 I am also working in [Innovation of Cyber Security Lab (ICS)](https://dhuicslab.github.io/) which led by Prof. Chang Shan.

-Research Interests:
+Research Interests
 ======
-If you are interested in the following research areas, please feel free to contact me now!
-Looking forward to your communication and joining!
+(If you are interested in the following research areas, please feel free to contact me now!
+Looking forward to your communication and joining!)
 1. Parallel and Distributed Computing
    - Architecture designs to better support the next generation of intelligence applications such as LLM and AR/VR.
    - Algorithm designs to improve resource efficiency and task performance.